 - There is no report subscription option, so you have to run reports on demand, which adds to IT workload and makes it less likely that reports will be reliably reviewed on a regular schedule.

 - Only a handful of predefined reports are available, so you often might not find one that provides the information you need.
 And while you can filter and sort through the system log or the unified log, you cannot create a custom report that you can use again in the future.

 - Security investigations or audits often require data that is more than 90 days old, but you won’t be able to do that with native capabilities.
 The retention period for the native audit logs is only 90 days, so you have to think about other ways to preserve your historical audit data.

 Streamlining OneDrive for Business Auditing with Netwrix Auditor

-Netwrix Auditor for Office 365 makes Office 365 auditing easy.
+Netwrix Auditor makes Office 365 auditing easy.
 It delivers OneDrive for Business reporting, as well as SharePoint Online and Exchange Online reporting.
-Netwrix Auditor for Office 365 reports on both access events and changes, including changes to content, security and sharing settings, mailbox permissions, policies and more.
+Netwrix Auditor reports on both access events and changes, including changes to content, security and sharing settings, mailbox permissions, policies and more.
 You can choose from a variety of predefined reports or easily create custom reports based on your specific requirements.
 All predefined and custom reports have a subscription option, so reports can be delivered automatically to your email on the schedule you choose.
 The two-tiered (file-based + SQL database) storage enables you to store audit data for more than 10 years, while ensuring quick and easy access to the data through the whole retention period.
-Moreover, Netwrix Auditor for Office 365 is a part of a unified platform that provides complete visibility into changes and data access throughout your hybrid IT infrastructure, including Active Directory, Azure AD, Microsoft SQL Server and more, empowering you to strengthen data security and tighten control over user and admin activity across your entire infrastructure.
+Moreover, Netwrix Auditor is a part of a unified platform that provides complete visibility into changes and data access throughout your hybrid IT infrastructure, including Active Directory, Microsoft Entra ID, Microsoft SQL Server and more, empowering you to strengthen data security and tighten control over user and admin activity across your entire infrastructure.